c4a-ri/dialbb/docs/document-en/source/03_tutorial.md

 Another example:

 ```
-ありがとうございます．{#NE_Person}さん，今日はラーメンについて教えて下さい．ラーメンはよく食べますか？
+Thank you {#NE_PERSON}!
+Let me ask you about sandwich.
+Do you have sandwiches very often?
 ```

-Here, `{#NE_Person}` is replaced by the value of the special variable `#NE_Person`. `#NE_Person` corresponds to the value of `NE_Person` in `aux_data`, meaning it holds the value of the "Person" entity extracted by the named entity recognition block.
+Here, `{#NE_PERSON}` is replaced by the value of the special variable `#NE_PERSON`. `#NE_PERSON` corresponds to the value of `NE_PERSON` in `aux_data`, meaning it holds the value of the "Person" entity extracted by the named entity recognition block.

 #### Syntax Sugar

 Syntax sugar is provided to simplify the notation for calling built-in functions within the scenario.
-For instance, `confirmation_request="すみません．ラーメンってよく食べますか？"` is equivalent to writing `_set(&confirmation_request, "すみません．ラーメンってよく食べますか？")`.
+For instance, `confirmation_request="Sorry to ask you again, but do you often eat sadwiches?"` is equivalent to writing `_set(&confirmation_request, "Sorry to ask you again, but do you often eat sadwiches?")`.

 Similarly:

-- `#好きなラーメン=="豚骨ラーメン"` is equivalent to `_eq(#好きなラーメン, "豚骨ラーメン")`
+- `#favorite-sandwich=="egg salad sandwich"` is equivalent to `_eq(#favorite-sandwich, "egg salad sandwich")`
-- `#NE_Person!=""` is equivalent to `_ne(#NE_Person, "")`
+- `#NE_PERSON!=""` is equivalent to `_ne(#NE_PERSON, "")`

 This shorthand makes the scenario scripting more concise and easier to read.

 #### Reaction Utterance Generation

-In the `actions` section of the scenario, there is a `_reaction="そうなんですね．"` setting. `_reaction` is a special variable in the context information that appends its value to the beginning of the next system utterance.
-For example, if the scenario transitions to a state called `好き` after this, the system utterance `豚骨ラーメンとか塩ラーメンなどいろんな種類のラーメンがありますが，どんなラーメンが好きですか？` will have `そうなんですね．` added at the start, resulting in `そうなんですね．豚骨ラーメンとか塩ラーメンなどいろんな種類のラーメンがありますが，どんなラーメンが好きですか？`.
+In the `actions` section of the scenario, there is `_reaction="Great!"`. `_reaction` is a special variable in the context information that appends its value to the beginning of the next system utterance.
+For example, if the scenario transitions to a state called `好き` after this, the system utterance `what kind of sandwich do you like?` will have `Great!` added at the start, resulting in `Great! what kind of sandwich do you like?`.

 By including such reactions, the system can acknowledge the user’s previous input, enhancing the user experience by conveying that it is actively listening to what the user is saying.

 #### Utterance Generation and Condition Evaluation Using ChatGPT

-In a system utterance, the notation `$"それまでの会話につづけて，対話を終わらせる発話を50文字以内で生成してください．"` is syntax sugar for the built-in function call `_check_with_llm("それまでの会話につづけて，対話を終わらせる発話を50文字以内で生成してください．")`, which uses ChatGPT to generate an utterance.
+In a system utterance, the notation `$"Generate a sentence to say it's time to end the talk by continuing the conversation in 50 words"` is syntax sugar for the built-in function call `_check_with_llm("Generate a sentence to say it's time to end the talk by continuing the conversation in 50 words")`, which uses ChatGPT to generate an utterance.

-Similarly, in the `conditions` section, the notation `$"ユーザが理由を言ったかどうか判断してください．"` is syntax sugar for the built-in function call `_check_with_llm("ユーザが理由を言ったかどうか判断してください．")`.
-This uses ChatGPT to evaluate the conversation history and returns a boolean value indicating whether the user provided a reason.
+Similarly, in the `conditions` section, the notation `$"Please determine if the user said the reason"` is syntax sugar for the built-in function call `_check_with_llm("Please determine if the user said the reason")`.
+This uses ChatGPT to evaluate the conversation history and returns a Boolean value indicating whether the user provided a reason.

 The specific ChatGPT model, temperature parameter, context setting, and persona for utterance generation are specified in the block configuration as follows: